openvinotoolkit/openvino/src/frontends/pytorch/README.md

 #### Operations with lists, tuples, dicts

-These types are also not supported by OpenVINO core and generally require implementing transformation for N->N conversion, but in some simple cases lists and tuples can be processed.
-There are helpers to work with lists in `utils.hpp` for example `get_list_as_outputs` allows to get list elements to work with them in translator or transformation.
+These types are also not supported by OpenVINO core and generally require implementing transformation for N->N conversion.
+However, in some simple cases, lists and tuples can be processed.
+Helpers for working with lists can be found in `utils.hpp`.
+For example, `get_list_as_outputs` enables you to get list elements to work with them in the translator or transformation.

 ### Internal Transformations

-In rare cases, PyTorch operation conversion require transformation.
-The main difference of transformation from translator is that it works on graph rather then on `NodeContext` of a single operation.
-That mean that some functionality provided by `NodeContext` is not accessible in transformation and usually require to work with `PtFramworkNode` directly.
-[General rules](https://docs.openvino.ai/2023.1/openvino_docs_transformations.html) to write transformations apply to PT FE transformations too.
+In rare cases, converting PyTorch operations requires transformation.
+The main difference between transformation and translation is that transformation works on the graph rather than on the `NodeContext` of a single operation.
+This means that some functionality provided by `NodeContext` is not accessible in transformation and usually requires working with `PtFramworkNode` directly.
+[General rules](https://docs.openvino.ai/2023.1/openvino_docs_transformations.html) for writing transformations also apply to PT FE transformations.

-### PyTorch Frontend layer tests
+### PyTorch Frontend Layer Tests

-The layer tests are Python-based tests and check that a PyTorch operation is supported by PT FE.
+The layer tests are Python-based tests that check if a PyTorch operation is supported by PT FE.
 The testing pipeline of the layer tests consists of four
 steps:
-1. Create a simple model containing PyTorch operation to test.
+1. Create a simple model containing the PyTorch operation to be tested.
-2. Convert this model into OpenVINO Model.
+2. Convert this model into an OpenVINO Model.
-3. Infer the original model using PyTorch and infer OpenVINO Model.
+3. Infer the original model using PyTorch and infer the OpenVINO Model.
 4. Compare the inference results between both frameworks.

-To set up environment for running the layer tests, follow these [instructions](../../../tests/layer_tests/README.md).
+To set up the environment for running the layer tests, follow these [instructions](../../../tests/layer_tests/README.md).

-To test the whole suite of the PyTorch operation set support, run the following command:
+To test the entire suite of the PyTorch operation set support, run the following command:
 ```bash
 python -m pytest layer_tests/pytorch_tests
 ```

-## See also
+## See Also
  * [OpenVINO README](../../../README.md)
  * [OpenVINO Core Components](../../README.md)
  * [Developer documentation](../../../docs/dev/index.md)